dvonthenen/enterprise-conversation-plugins/README.md

 ### How Do I Launch These Plugins

-Please visit the [Enterprise Reference Implementation](https://github.com/dvonthenen/enterprise-reference-implementation) repo for more information.
+Please visit the [Enterprise Conversation Application](https://github.com/dvonthenen/enterprise-conversation-application) repo for more information.
 There are 3 main configurations for the implementation contained in that repo and you can find those configurations below.

 **Realtime Conversation Processing**
-To deploy this configuration, follow this setup guide: [https://github.com/dvonthenen/enterprise-reference-implementation/tree/main/docs/realtime-setup.md](https://github.com/dvonthenen/enterprise-reference-implementation/tree/main/docs/realtime-setup.md).
+To deploy this configuration, follow this setup guide: [https://github.com/dvonthenen/enterprise-conversation-application/tree/main/docs/realtime-setup.md](https://github.com/dvonthenen/enterprise-conversation-application/tree/main/docs/realtime-setup.md).

 **Asynchronous Conversation Processing**
-To deploy this configuration, follow this setup guide: [https://github.com/dvonthenen/enterprise-reference-implementation/tree/main/docs/asynchronous-setup.md](https://github.com/dvonthenen/enterprise-reference-implementation/tree/main/docs/asynchronous-setup.md).
+To deploy this configuration, follow this setup guide: [https://github.com/dvonthenen/enterprise-conversation-application/tree/main/docs/asynchronous-setup.md](https://github.com/dvonthenen/enterprise-conversation-application/tree/main/docs/asynchronous-setup.md).

 **Realtime and Asynchronous Conversation Process**
 To deploy this configuration, follow each setup guide above.
 The setup is independent of each other and the only share components between these two configurations are the [Neo4J](https://neo4j.com/) Database and [RabbitMQ](https://rabbitmq.com/) Server.